EduardoRodriguesF/quartz/doc/quartz.1.md

 The options are as follows:

 **\-\-use**
-: Immediatly switches to this handle after creating it.
+: Immediately switches to this handle after creating it.

 ## ls, list
 List all available handles.